aabr2612/E-Commerce-Backend/README.md

 # E-Commerce Backend

 A robust backend for an e-commerce panel, built with Node.js and Express.js to manage products, orders, user authentication, and cart functionality.
 This API supports an admin panel frontend and frontend panel, enabling administrators to handle inventory, process orders, and manage user data securely.
-It integrates with MongoDB for data storage, Cloudinary for image uploads, and payment gateways like Stripe and Razorpay for seamless transactions.
+It integrates with MongoDB for data storage, Cloudinary for image uploads, and payment gateways like Stripe for seamless transactions.

 ## Table of Contents
 - [Features](#features)